Stability of Linear Set-Membership Filters With Respect to Initial Conditions: An Observation-Information Perspective: System Model and Problem Description

 Since the well-posedness is sensitive to initial conditions, the classical framework faces the ill-posedness issue.
-This motivates us to propose a new SMFing framework always with guaranteed stability; see \probref{prob:Stability-Guaranteed Framework}.
+This motivates us to propose a new SMFing framework always with guaranteed stability (regardless of perturbations w.r.t. the initial condition); see \probref{prob:Stability-Guaranteed Framework}.

 \begin{problem}[Stability-Guaranteed Framework] How to establish a new SMFing framework such that for any bounded $\llbracket\hat{\mathbf{x}}_0\rrbracket \subseteq \mathbb{R}^n$, the stability is guaranteed? \end{problem}